 "My name is Vanja Radonic, and I study Electronics and IT (5th semester) at Aalborg University.
 My choice of education was simple; I’m fascinated by all the stuff you can do as an electronics engineer, from the mobile phones of the future, computers, cars, kitchen equipment, etc. You can give free range to your imagination, and that’s what interests me most of all.

 The primary reason I chose Aalborg University was the group work.
 Each semester, we do projects in groups of five to seven students which provides for dynamic discussions and work.
 We also have courses on each semester, normally three, and it’s really good to solve problems in your group instead of doing them alone."

 Vanja, 5th semester student

-The last year of the BSc programme in Electronic Engineering and IT runs in English, and international students may be admitted for the two semesters.
+The last year of the BSc programme in Electronics and IT runs in English, and international students may be admitted for the two semesters.
 The programme is focused on theoretical, methodological and practical skills acquired through problem-based learning.

 - 5 ECTS - Signal Processing